 My eyes smiled with delight.

-Thereafter, we made our way through the town again thinking that we must spend another day or two taking a slower browse in the cute little shops.
-Back to the boat went and the next day we were anchored next to the Old Fort.
-It was great to be anchored – I no longer enjoy the marinas.
+Thereafter, we made our way through the town again, thinking that we must spend another day or two taking a slower browse in the cute little shops.
+We went back to the boat, and the next day, we were anchored next to the Old Fort.
+It was great to be anchored—I no longer enjoy the marinas.

 We anchored next to Corfu Town for a couple of days.

 While anchored, we took the tender out and pulled our daughter and my cousin around in a tube.
-All of us jumped off the back of the boat and enjoyed swimming over to our lovely neighbors.
+Then, we all jumped off the back of the boat and enjoyed swimming over to our lovely neighbors.

-Needing a SIM card, printer, USB stick, and a wireless keyboard, my husband dropped my cousin and I off for a trip to the town by ourselves.
+Needing a SIM card, printer, USB stick, and wireless keyboard, my husband took my cousin and me to the town by ourselves.

 We were like two little kids let out alone for the first time.